NorielSylvire/42-Makefile-Template/README.md

 * BSRC: your bonus source files.
 These will be all the `..._bonus.c` files from the **bonus** version of the project.
 * BMAIN: same as above, only this will be your bonus main.
 * BOBJ: the bonus objects to be compiled.
-* TSRC: you may want to make your project using TDD, in which case you will want to define the test `.c` files separately and compile them separately.
-These files could contain unit tests of your project, for instance.
-* TMAIN: same as above, only this will be your test main.
-* TOBJ: the test objects to be compiled.

 #
 **Config**